arrenree/KDB/README.md

 / will round accordingly up or down
 ```

-11. Casting a date to a symbol
+:point_right: 11.
+Casting a date to a symbol

 ```q
 Cast 2020.01.01 to a sym